A customer is crouched on the floor of their apartment, holding items in one hand and is about to place them in the box in front of them.

 • Protective, sturdy and durable.

-• Recyclable – great for the person receiving the item to reuse.
+• Recyclable - a great eco-friendly packaging option, with the person receiving the item able to reuse it.

 Once you’ve found the best sized cardboard box for your clothes, simply: